Supporting Parents of Adult Children

 My Role

-Better understand their adult child’s strengths, challenges, and profile
+Understand your adult child’s strengths, needs, and unique profile

-Shift from “managing” to collaborating, supporting autonomy and independence
+Shift from “managing” to supporting independence and autonomy

-Develop communication strategies that reduce conflict and build connection
+Develop communication that reduces conflict and strengthens connection

 Understand executive function, sensory needs, and emotional regulation in adulthood